 1. Opportunities for development and in-house training

 👍 “You live and learn.”
-At a startup, you learn everything on your own while you’re on the job.
-You get the chance to test out your ideas, challenge others and you will constantly have to rethink things.
-Your career progression, and whether new positions become available, is based on how successful the company becomes.
+At a startup, you learn everything on your own while on the job.
+You get the chance to test out your ideas and challenge others and you will constantly have to rethink things.
+Your career progression, and whether new positions become available, are based on how successful the company becomes.

 2. Level of responsibility

 👍 You know exactly where you stand.
-Everything is divided, positions are customised and your role is clearly defined.
-After just a few years, you will probably be allowed to get involved in large-scale projects, be given substantial budgets to handle and an entire team to manage.
+Everything is divided, positions are customized and your role is clearly defined.
+After just a few years, you will probably be allowed to get involved in large-scale projects and be given substantial budgets to handle and an entire team to manage.

 👎The group’s strategy and vision will remain in the hands of senior executives and management.
-You will rarely have the authority to make decisions about your career, your project or your own team.
+You will rarely have the authority to make decisions about your career, your project, or your team.

 👎 The pressure can be overwhelming.
 Your colleagues automatically trust you and won’t check your work.
 So you, and only you, are responsible for any successes—as well all the failures that you might come across, too.